My Dog’s Behavior

 What vaccinations should my dog have before coming to any class?

-We are very interested in the safety of all the dogs that attend classes, therefore we ask you to have at least 2 DH2PP vaccines before coming into any class.
+We are dedicated to the safety of all the dogs that attend classes, therefore we ask you to have at least 2 DH2PP vaccines before coming into any class.
 This shot should include Distemper and Parvo.
-We encourage a Bordetella shot for puppies but it is not a requirement.
+We encourage a Bordetella shot for puppies, but it is not a requirement.
 For adult dogs we also ask that your rabies vaccination be up to date.
 Please bring in your vaccination papers to your first class.

 What should I bring to the human only Orientation?